 You can find trustworthy information on vaccination by keeping in mind that a reliable source does the following:

 - Clearly articulates its mission and purpose

-- Offers current information based upon serious scientific data and approved by recognised organisations and experts
+- Offers current information based upon serious scientific data approved by recognized organizations and experts

-- Indicates groups or organisations financing them, as well as their contact information where applicable
+- Indicates the groups or organizations financing it as well as their contact information, where applicable

-Here are a few questions to ask yourself in determining the reliability of a source of information:
+Here are a few questions to ask yourself to find out if a source of information is reliable:

 - What is the mission and purpose of the source of information?

 - Does it aim to inform the public?